bruvellu/cephalic-furrow/3-text/furrow.md

 Konstantinos Bourtzis for kindly providing us with *Ceratitis* pupae.
 Carles Blanch-Mercader for feedback on simulations.
 Juliana Roscito for the text revisions.
-Michelle Marass for crucial editorial input.
+Michele Marass for crucial editorial input.
 Michael Akam for drawing BCV’s attention to the cephalic furrow.

 # Funding